 A kid might not want to try out for sports because they’re naturally a better musician.
 A working professional might not want to try technical aspects of their job because they’re naturally more creative.
 We have to ask ourselves if we’re using the concept of multiple intelligence to limit or expand ourselves.

 There’s a lot of good in focusing what we’re naturally good at.
-The economic principles of specialization and comparative advantage explain how society runs best when people hone their areas of expertise instead of trying to excel at everything.
-However, that doesn’t mean we completely denounce areas we’re weak on.
-We do ourselves a disservice by saying: “I’m just not a math person, so I won’t even study for my class” or “I’m not book smart, so I don’t read.”
+The economic principle of specialization explains that society runs best when you hone an expertise instead of trying to excel at everything.
+However, that doesn’t mean we should completely denounce areas we’re weak on.
+We do ourselves a disservice by saying: “I’m just not a math person, so I won’t even try geometry” or “I’m not book smart, so I don’t read.”

 Photo Credit: CartoonStock

-I don’t mean to diminish the hurdles people face in specific areas.
+I don’t mean to diminish how some people really do struggle in specific learning areas.
 Specific learning disorders are real.
 I can testify to that as a mental health professional.
 However, as a therapist, I’ve also seen how people’s hard work and practice can overcome them, which leads us to the next point.

-Continuing research in neuroplasticity shows that the human brain is capable of a lot more than we usually think given enough practice–not the intelligence you’re born with.
-Neuroplasticity, in a nutshell, is the ability for our brains to create new neurons, form new connections, and, frankly, increase our intelligence in different areas.
-In Dr. K. Anders Ericsson’s study, a college student with average working memory (a subunit of general intelligence) underwent an extensive series of memory training.
-He started out being able to repeat back a maximum of 7 digits after hearing them read out loud, which is basically remembering a phone number.
-At the end of the study’s training module, he was able to to repeat back 82 digits.
+Research shows that the human brain is capable of a lot more than we usually think.
+It depends on how much we study and practice–not the intelligence we’re born with.
+Neuroplasticity, in a nutshell, is the ability for our brains to create new neurons, form new connections, and, frankly, increase our intelligence in certain areas.
+Dr. K. Anders Ericsson’s study conducted a study with a college student who displayed an average level of working memory (a subunit of general intelligence).
+During the study, the student underwent an extensive series of memory training.
+At the beginning, he wasn’t able to repeat back more than 7 digits from memory after someone read them out loud.
+Basically he could remember a local phone number.
+At the end of the training module, he was able to to repeat back 82 digits.
 Neuroplasticity is wild.

 Photo Credit: CogniFit (separate from the study specified above)

-You may not have the practice time at your disposal like this student did, but neuroplasticity says it can be done.
-It doesn’t say you can become the next Stephen Hawking.
-But if you think you can’t complete your math assignment or improve your athleticism, research says you probably can–even if it’s not your specialty.
+We might not have time to take the training module.
+(He probably got paid really well to do this long term study too).
+But neuroplasticity says it can be done.
+If you think you can’t learn Calculus or improve your writing abilities, research says you probably can.
 Which is exciting.
 Who knows what other areas of intelligence are waiting for you to excel at?
 I don’t mean to wave a pom-pom in your face.
 But if the concept of neuroplasticity looks like a pom-pom, then I guess that’s fine.

 Perhaps you say, “I am not a technical person.
 Therefore, I would rather use my time to perfect my skills in creative advertising.”
-There’s absolutely nothing wrong with that.
+That’s a good way of looking at it.
 Time is a scarcity.
 Good for you in finding your niche.
-As long as you see it that way rather than: “I am not a technical person; therefore, it’s impossible for me learn a basic programming language.”
+Another way to look at it which is a little self-defeating is: “I am not a technical person; therefore, it’s impossible for me learn a basic programming language.”
 Neuroplasticity states that you probably can learn Python code, but the principle of opportunity cost says it’s okay if you devote your energy elsewhere.

 Photo Credit: Somebody’s microeconomics course

 The different categories of intelligence should inspire people to explore them—not license us to limit ourselves.
 A disadvantage in music doesn’t mean we give up an instrument we’d like to play.
 Poor interpersonal skills aren’t a life sentence—although Jane Austen’s Darcy tried to get away with it in front Lizzie Bennet.
-And let us all remember her response as she drums her fingers on the piano keys:
+And let us all remember her response on the piano: